Rifle City Council Member Sean Strode spends three weeks at Harvard

 In June, Strode joined people like New York Police Department officials and Georgia State legislators in analyzing case studies and decision-making processes to be applied back home.

 “We have covered everything from crisis management, to politics, to state and city finances,” Strode said.
-“I think of it almost as a highly accelerated Master’s in Public Administration.”
+“I think of it almost as a highly accelerated master’s in public administration.”

 Strode is now in his second term on Rifle City Council (2017-2021, 2021-present), and since then some of the biggest challenges facing local leaders in Western Garfield County are infrastructure and housing development.
 His goal is to use the new tools he harvested through three weeks at Harvard to have the city better situated to meet these demands.